Battle of Eniwetok: Battle of Parry Island

-Parry island was smaller than Eniwetok and more heavily defended and was the HQ of 1st Amphibious Brigade commander General Nishida.
+Parry Island is smaller than Eniwetok and was more heavily defended.
 When the invasion began the Japanese had 1,115 troops and 250 other personnel on Parry, equipped with 36 heavy grenade launchers, 36 light machine guns, six heavy machine guns, ten 81mm mortars, three 20mm automatic guns, two mountain guns, one 20mm cannon and three Type 95 light tanks.
 The island is tear-drop shaped with the larger end to the north, facing the lagoon.
 The Japanese defences consisted of a series of eight strong points along the beach, protected by trenches and a network of foxholes.

 Based on experience at Eniwetok, the American naval bombardment of Parry Island was more thorough.
-On 22 February, the battleships USS Tennessee and USS Pennsylvania and the heavy cruisers USS Indianapolis and USS Louisville and the destroyer USS Hailey delivered more than 900 tons of explosive onto the island, with the 104th Field Artillery on Eniwetok and the 2nd Separate Pack Howitzer Battalions on Japtan providing additional fire support.
-The invasion force consisted of the 1st and 2nd Battalions of the 22nd Marines, the veterans of Engebi.
-The 1st Battalion advancing on the right and the 2nd Battalion on the east.
-The landing occurred at 09:00 (UTC+12), with a combined force of Marines and tanks advancing rapidly past Japanese positions once machine gun fire had been suppressed, followed by demolition and flame-thrower squads clearing out spider holes and Japanese defenders who had been bypassed, followed by three-four men squads mopping up any survivors.
+On 22 February the battleships USS Tennessee and USS Pennsylvania and the heavy cruisers USS Indianapolis and USS Louisville and the destroyer USS Hailey delivered more than 900 tons of explosive onto the island, with the 104th Field Artillery on Eniwetok and the 2nd Separate Pack Howitzer Battalions on Japtan Island to the north providing additional fire support.
+The invasion force consisted of the 1st and 2nd Battalions of the 22nd Marines, who had just finished mopping up at Engebi.
+The 1st Battalion advance on the right, and the 2nd Battalion advanced on the east.
+The landing occurred at 09:00 with a combined force of Marines and tanks advancing rapidly past Japanese positions once machine-gun fire had been suppressed, followed by demolition and flame-thrower squads clearing out spider holes and Japanese defenders who had been bypassed, followed by three four-man squads mopping up any survivors.

-At 10:00 (UTC+12), remaining Japanese artillery was suppressed by naval bombardment, and by 11:55 (UTC+12), the 1st Battalion reached the ocean shore, and with the 2nd Battalion taking the northern tip of the island by 13:00 (UTC+12).
+At 10:00 remaining Japanese artillery was suppressed by naval bombardment, and by 11:55 the 1st Battalion reached the ocean shore, with the 2nd Battalion taking the northern tip of the island by 13:00.
 The 1st Battalion then turned to the southern tip of the island, reinforced by the 3rd Battalion along the lagoon shore.
-At 19:30 (UTC+12), the regimental commander radioed "I present you with the island of Parry", though operations continued through the next day.
+At 19:30 the regimental commander radioed "I present you with the island of Parry", though operations continued through the next day.
 U.S. casualties included 73 killed and missing plus 261 wounded.
 The vast majority of Japanese soldiers were killed, including General Nishida, although 105 survivors were captured.

 Aftermath

-Eniwetok Atoll provided a forward base for the United States Navy for its later operations.
+Eniwetok Atoll became Naval Base Eniwetok, providing a forward base for the United States Navy for its later operations.